danielfpedro/Dice/README.md

 	$d4->getRollsHistory(); //Output: [2, 1]

 ### ::isExpected
-	// Roll the dice once and return true if the result is 2
+Roll the dice once and return true if the result match with the expected value.

 	$d4->isExptected(2);
-You can pass a second argument to assign how many times the dice will roll to try match the value
+You can pass a second argument if you want the dice be rolled more than one time.

 	$d4->isExpected(2, 5);

-The first argument could be an array of values
+The first argument could be an array of values expected

 	$d4->isExpected([1, 2])
+You still can pass a second argument to assign how many times the dice will be rolled

+	$d4->isExpected([1, 2], 5)

 ### ::inRange

 	// Roll the dice once and return true if result is under the range 1@3
 	$d4->inRange([1, 3]);
 You can pass a second argument to assign how many times the dice will roll to try match the range